Krevace/ow-voice-mod/README.md

 # Outer Wilds Voice Acting Mod

 This mod will soon add voice acting to all Outer Wilds characters!
 Hearthians, Nomai, the Prisoner, and even you.
-THE MOD'S ALMOST FINISHED!
-All characters are fully voiced as a taste of what's to come.
-However, the current voiceovers are not the final product.
-The files are all currently being mixed for the final version.
+The mod's not yet finished.
+All characters are fully voiced, but the files are currently being mixed for the final version.
+Check [here](https://docs.google.com/spreadsheets/d/1pPjC9oSxANbBamzQGVdnupMIg8SeinYtDk-5qQ6TY9g/edit#gid=0) for progress updates on the mixing.
 All voice acting has been gathered by the community.
 The [Discord](https://discord.gg/daHHqkKChm) is where it all went down.

 There's also addon support!
 Check [here](https://github.com/Krevace/ow-voice-mod-template) if you want to add your own voice lines.